Ulanda Mtamba

 Ulanda Mtamba is a Malawian campaigner for education who is against child marriage.
 She became a President of Rotary International in Limbe and named on the BBC's 100 Women list as one of the world's inspiring and influential women in 2023.
-She is the country director of Advancing Girls Education in Africa (AGE Africa).
-9% of girls in Malawi are married by the age of fifteen.
+She was the country director of Advancing Girls Education in Africa (AGE Africa).
+9% of girls in Malawi were married by the age of fifteen in 2022.

 Life

-Mtamba's hometown is Lilongwe in Malawi.
+Mtamba was raised in Tsabango in Lilongwe.
 In her community, girls frequently leave education for marriage.
 She is a campaigner for education, and she is against child marriage.

 Mtamba has worked to improve the lives of people living with AIDS since 2003.
 In 2018 she was a fellow of the New York-based AIDS Vaccine Advocacy Coalition.
 In 2019 she joined Rotary International.
 She was an advocate for increased AIDS protection for women.
 She highlighted the intravaginal silicone ring which decreased their chance of infection by about a half.

-She is the country director of Advancing Girls Education in Africa (AGE Africa).
+She became the country director of Advancing Girls Education in Africa (AGE Africa).
 AGE Africa is an American non-profit started in 2005 by Xanthe Scharff to fund African girls' education.
 Scharff has retired as the catalyst of the organisation and Mtamba leads in Malawi assisted by at least one woman who has successfully followed the difficult route to educate herself while funded by AGE.
 There are few jobs and peer pressure tempts girls who have begun funded education back to being a wife.
-Mtamba and AGE Africa run an annual retreat in Zomba where they invited 100 girls from a number of different schools.
+Mtamba and AGE Africa ran an annual retreat in Zomba where they invited 100 girls from a number of different schools.
 In one year, she and Grace Kwelepeta who is the Member of Parliament for Zomba Malosa encouraged and inspired the girls to not just look for a job, but to become entrepreneurs to create jobs.
 They were told to prioritise study over romance.